antonioalamo/java-springboot-archetype/docs/adr/implementation/impl-004-architecture-testing-strategy.md

 ### External Dependency Approach

-- Allow any dependency outside `com.archetype.news.*`
+- Allow any dependency outside `com.example.news.*`
 - Focus validation only on internal module relationships
 - Use custom conditions to filter out external dependencies from validation